 Another good thing about developing this blog is that I feel like I’m getting my old job back.
 Before moving abroad, I worked as journalist in Beijing for nearly a decade.
 Back then I was part of a big team, now I’m on my own with more responsibility, but also with more independence and freedom.

 OK!
 It’s time to make a start.
 Hope you enjoy walking through the journey with me.

 A little note: Don’t miss out any scrumptious recipes.
-Simply enter your email address to subscribe in the sidebar.
+Simply enter your email address in the subscription box below.
 Let’s keep in touch.

 Photo credit: Pei Jun